EMH333/EMH_Website/content/pages/infrastructure.md

 - TickTick - A fantastic task manger and todo list service.
 I use the premium version
 - GitHub - Git repository management for most all my projects
 - NPR - National Public Radio is a awesome neutral source for news
-- New York Times - College provides free subscription, great for general news and reading
+- New York Times - Great for general news and reading
 - HackerNews - Good for tech related news and info
-- Google News - Stay up to date on general news
 - Instagram - Never post, always view (and like)
-- Snapchat - This used to be (and maybe still is) the de facto messaging app for college students
+- Snapchat - Used only for a single group chat and staying up to date with folks who don't post to Instagram
 - WhatsApp - Primary messaging app while studying abroad, used to keep in touch with folks from that part of my life
-- Discord - Group projects, OSU CS server and a few relating to personal interests
+- Discord - Lurking on the OSU CS server and a few relating to personal interests
 - Wikipedia - I monitor several low traffic pages I care about, great for general research
 - Netflix - I watch more than I should, but less than I could
 - Nebula - Support digital creators instead of using YouTube